Experts note that investing in video marketing is a must SEO strategy for small businesses this year. Two reasons:

 Add timecodes.
 They signal Google about the discrete sections of your video and serve for a better user experience.

 The longer viewers consume your content, the more suggestions your entire channel gets in YouTube search.

 Along with cards and end screens, a few more ways to optimize your session watch time exist:

 Organize your videos into series and playlists.
 They help YouTube algorithms understand which of your videos to suggest next.

 Add a featured video, aka your channel trailer, to the homepage.
 It's a hook for viewers to stay and keep researching your video content.

 Ready to boost your video content rankings today?

-Now that you know all the SEO tricks for YouTube content promotion, it's time to craft videos for better engagement.
+Now that you know all the SEO tricks that even some companies with SEO services do for YouTube content promotion, it's time to craft videos for better engagement.
 Why not start with an all-in-one video editor like Clipchamp?